One-cusped complex hyperbolic 2-manifolds: Construction of the first example

 \section{Construction of the first example}

 This section follows work of Polizzi \cite{Polizzi} to construct the crucial first example $(Z, E)$ needed to prove Theorem \ref{thm:Main}, and assumes that the reader is very familiar with the language of Fuchsian groups, for example as in \cite{Katok}.
 The notation $\Del(g; \frakn)$ will denote the Fuchsian group of signature $(g; \frakn)$.
-In other words, the quotient $\bbH^2 / \Del(g; \frakn)$ has genus $g$ and $a_j$ cone points of order $n_j$, where $\frakn = n_1^{a_1}, \dots, n_k^{a_k}$ and any $n_j^1$ is simply given as $n_j$.
+In other words, the quotient $\bbH^2 / \Del(g; \frakn)$ has genus $g$ and $a_j$ cone points of order $n_j$, where $\frakn = (n_1^{a_1}, \dots, n_k^{a_k})$ and any $n_j^1$ is simply given as $n_j$.

-Briefly, the surface $Z$ is the minimal desingularization of the quotient of a product of curves.
-The curves $C_1$ and $C_2$ with action of the alternating group $\frakA_4$ are constructed in \S \ref{ssec:Genus4}.
-The quotient of $C_1 \times C_2$ by the diagonal action of $\frakA_4$ and its resolution $Z$ are studied in \S \ref{ssec:Product}.
+Briefly, the surface $Z$ is the minimal desingularization of the quotient of a product of curves under the action of a finite group.
+Curves $C_1$ and $C_2$ with action of the alternating group $\frakA_4$ are constructed in \S \ref{ssec:Genus4}.
+The quotient of $C_1 \times C_2$ by the diagonal action of $\frakA_4$ and its minimal smooth resolution $Z$ are studied in \S \ref{ssec:Product}.
 The elliptic curve $E$ on $Z$ is constructed in \S \ref{ssec:FindElliptic}.
 Finally, the fact that $(Z, E)$ is a ball quotient pair is proved in \S \ref{ssec:BallQ}.

 \begin{rem} The example constructed in this section is of the kind covered by \cite[Prop.\ 7.3]{Polizzi}.
 However, the precise example presented here is not the one contained in Polizzi's proof.
 Polizzi is only concerned with showing a given triple consisting of two Fuchsian groups and a finite quotient produces at least one surface, and does not analyze all the possibilities for a given triple.
 Computer experiment indicates that each triple can in fact produce distinct surfaces that are not even homotopy equivalent. \end{rem}